 Reference benchmarks are indexes to measure whether the financial product attains the sustainable investment objective.

-How does the reference benchmark take into account sustainability factors in a way that is continuously aligned with the sustainable investment objective?
+- Is a specific index designated as a reference benchmark to meet the sustainable investment objective? - How does the reference benchmark take into account sustainability factors in a way that is continuously aligned with the sustainable investment objective?